 You could even turn this into a fun team game, where you give a point for the funniest sentence.
 If you decide to do that, award points as part of the next activity.

-Following on from the previous exercise, students discuss their sentences and provide corrections/improvements to the other groups.
-If you are playing this as a game, award points for the funniest sentence.
+Following on from the previous activity, students discuss their sentences and provide corrections/improvements to the other groups.
+If you have decided to play this as a game, award points for the funniest sentence.

 Hot seat: Indefinite pronouns

 We hope that you were able to grab a few ideas from this lesson plan.
 Be sure to check out our complete collection of elementary level lesson plans, A2 lower and A2 upper.
 For other levels, have a look at our entire collection of ESL activities.
-Also, if you are an Android user, the best way to view this content is through the TEFL Handbook Android application.
+Also, if you are an iOS or Android user, the best way to view this content is through the TEFL Handbook app.
 An ESL lesson planner for English teachers, designed for in-class use.